andreisacal/DE-2024-project-twitter-scraping/README.md

 🙏 Thank You:

 Thank you for joining me on this journey!
-I'm excited to share my progress and learnings with you as we navigate through the exciting realm of data engineering.
+I'm excited to share my progress and learnings as I go.
 Feel free to explore the code, provide feedback, or reach out with any questions or ideas.
-Together, let's push the boundaries of what's possible with data!

 Happy coding! 🌟